howto assign project rights for non-members

 It also makes much better sense on a conceptual level.

-#1 Updated by Martin Kos about 7 years ago
+#1 Updated by Martin Kos over 7 years ago

 We have the same problem over here.
 As we are using a federated single sign-on system (shibboleth), all people from our community have a login, so they can create issues for public projects, even if anonymous users are not allowed to create issues. but some people from outside the community should also be able to create issues and add comments, event without a login. but we should make the decision if anonymous users are allowed to create issues on a per-project level.